Fitness Trainer: Primary Aerobic, Continuing Education Workforce Certificate

 A stringent attendance policy will be enforced.

-Students who earn a minimum score of 80% to pass the written exam and a passing grade of "CC" for completing the course will receive their certification.
+Students who earn a minimum score of 80% on the written exam and a passing grade of "CC" for completing the course will receive their certification.

 Skills for Success: